 Coming into Tibbs House, I wanted to give my best at everything I do and take from the mistakes I made and things I have learnt.
 When I first arrived, I did not know what to expect, but I don’t think I was expecting it to be as good as it is.
 As a new Form 3 student, I was nervous about starting a new school and leaving home, but excited about all the new challenges I would have to overcome and all the new friends I would make.

-Tibbs so far has taught me lots of things like, not being late, tiding your room and much more great things that will make a good Grammar man.
+Tibbs has taught me lots of things like not being late, tiding your room and other great things that will make a good Grammar man.
 Being here has also helped me academically and on the sports field.

 Academically the prep sessions have helped me complete al my homework on time and helped me do extra revision for my tests and exams.
 At Tibbs there are tutors here to help with your work which is a really helpful thing that you would not get at home.